 We are both young.
 If it was a daughter this time, by the grace of God the sons will follow.

 Henry VIII after the birth of the future Mary I in 1516, © National Portrait Gallery, London

 Henry and Katherine lost at least five children together.
 Only Mary, born in 1516, survived beyond infancy.
 Henry was disappointed she wasn’t a boy, but still optimistic that he and Katherine would have more children.

 Sadly for Katherine they did not.
 She may have miscarried again in the autumn of 1517.
 The following year she had yet another stillborn baby.
 This was her last pregnancy.
 Henry's hopes for a son were dashed.

-When French-educated Anne became Katherine’s lady-in-waiting the Queen’s days were numbered.
+When French-educated Anne Boleyn became Katherine’s lady-in-waiting in the early 1520s, the Queen’s days were numbered.
 Anne was glamorous and young, and captivated the King.
 As Roman Catholics, divorce was not an option, so Henry looked for another way out.
 He became obsessed with whether Katherine’s previous marriage to his brother Arthur had been consummated, which Katherine continued to deny.

 The superstitious King became convinced that God was displeased that he had married his brother’s widow, punishing him by denying them a son.
 Henry made up his mind.
 Katherine had to go, and not even the Pope was going to prevent him getting rid of her.

 Did you know?